 Kim Stewart’s interest in cooking started young.
 Because her parents were often busy working late, she started menu planning, shopping, and cooking on a regular basis at an early age.
 She was also motivated by knowing that if she made dinner, she knew her brother would be tasked with dish duty!
 Kim enjoys taking cooking classes and seeking out local cuisine while traveling, both in the United States and internationally.
 At home, she enjoys grilling and barbecuing, as well as experimenting and perfecting recipes from all types of cuisines.
 Her experience started at the Culinary Center years ago as a student in CCKC’s Midwest Barbeque Institute (MBQI) barbecue and smoking classes.
 She attended the very first Pro Series offered by the Culinary Center back in 2008, started volunteering shortly after that and has been working here since 2009.

 “It feeds my soul to feed people & see their delight when equipped with new culinary skills.”

-Also known as “Goddess of Good Eats”, Elle T has been drawn to the culinary world since she was a child delivering coffee, sandwiches and homemade banana bread to her farming father in the field.
+Also known as “Goddess of Good Eats”, Laura has been drawn to the culinary world since she was a child delivering coffee, sandwiches and homemade banana bread to her farming father in the field.
 She was hooked.
-After developing her resumé at New Century Catering, the bakery at Dean and Deluca, The New Theater Restaurant, Union Station, area schools and Unity Village, she joined the CCKC family in 2014.
-She is not only a fabulous baker and instructor, but also manages our Made In Our Kitchens™ program.
+After developing her resumé at New Century Catering, the bakery at Dean and Deluca, The New Theater Restaurant, Union Station, area schools and Unity Village.

 Rachel Van Stratton